jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In fact, spectacular entertainment is their strategy.
 Left and Right ideologues don't want regular people to become player gods of the Internet Age.
 They want their supporters to stay extras in the Industrial Age.
 When Main Street complains about how much modern life sucks, CNN, Fox News, MSNBC, and the rest put up "Breaking News!
 The Other Side Is Ruining Our Country!" to distract their believers from the fact both Left and Right are out of date.

 Blockbuster sequels do the same thing.
-Without more special effects and sex scences, the people would too easily notice how boring most franchise movies are.
+Without more special effects and sex scences, the people would too easily notice how boring franchise movies are.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _In the Industrial Age, Left and Right used to cooperate all the time.
 Not anymore.
 This video excellently shows the growing hatred between them.
 It's about the US Congress but applies in every Western country.
 Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right knows what to do in the Internet Age, so they blame each other for the society's growing list of problems.
-Left/Right politics (both sides) is why we're increasingly unhappy._
+Trusting in Left/Right politics (both sides) is why we're increasingly unhappy._

 The answer to countering hateful ideologies is to upgrade our philosophy.

 Sadly, in history, upgrading only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
 This horrible war between European kingdoms was fought during the Science Age.
-Politics hadn't upgraded yet, so Europe was still run by powerful nobility who justified their rule using the Medieval Age philosophy of "a nobles divine right to rule."
+Sadly, politics hadn't upgraded yet, so Europe was still run by a powerful nobility who justified their rule using the Medieval Age philosophy of "a nobles divine right to rule."

 When Main Street demanded a better life, the ruling philosophy only had two options to choose from; Catholicism and Protestantism.
 Regular people picked a team and slaughtered "the other side" on behalf of "divine" kings.
 One author summarized The Thirty Years War as "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 [The Hanging](/img\diagrams\The_Hanging_by_Jacques_Callot.jpg)
 The Hanging by Jacques Callot.
 Created between 1632 and 1633 to show how regular people were treated by both "sides" during the war.
-Credit: Wikipedia https://en.wikipedia.org/wiki/Les_Grandes_Mis%C3%A8res_de_la_guerre
+Credit: [Wikipedia](https://en.wikipedia.org/wiki/Les_Grandes_Mis%C3%A8res_de_la_guerre).

 The Thirty Years War was extremely brutal.
-One in five Europeans died from battles, massacres, and pillaging.
+One in five Europeans died from its pillaging, battles, and massacres.
 The carnage only stopped when both sides were exhausted.
 The worst part was when the horror ended, the people realized they were no better off, and their problem was all kings.
 That's why philosophers soon wrote an upgraded philosophy of Democracy, and it wasn't long until ordinary people adopted it as their new ruling philosophy.
-As player gods, these people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more such uprisings afterward.
+As player gods, the people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more uprisings.

-The hatred between Catholics and Protestants should sound scarily similar to the relationship between Left and Right ideologies today.
-Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
+The hatred between Catholics and Protestants should sound scarily similar.
+Left and Right hate each other just as much today.
+But today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Neither Right or Left can see or admit; they're both very similar because both are way behind the times in our modern age.

 Their outdatedness and hatred is what's causing our civilization to struggle.

 https://www.youtube.com/watch?v=J2Pjudf0810
 _These yahoos are what "Left/Right" philosophies have devolved to.
 Ms. Obama gave a speech, how can it be great or horrible?
 This pettiness isn't politics.
 But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what they think.
-Real politics put levers of power of modern technology in ordinary people's hands.
+Real politics puts modern technology in ordinary people's hands.
 Once we demand that, so will our politicians._

 ## The Internet Age Needs a New Philosophy